-How to Deep-Fry a Turkey
+How to Deep Fry a Turkey

-Prep the Turkey
+Thoroughly Thaw the Turkey

 Rest, Then Eat!

 Transfer the cooked turkey to a cutting board and let rest 20 minutes before carving.
 Then dig into your perfectly juicy creation and marvel at the fact that it’s the best you’ve ever had.